alimx07/Distributed_Microservices_Backend/readme.md

 As shown in the first figure, the post service talks to a Postgres database and cache.
 In deployment, I use **Amazon RDS** with **one primary and one read replica**.
 RDS handles replication, failover, and backups automatically, so we don’t need to configure replication manually.

-> **NOTE:** If you were setting up Postgres yourself, you could implement replication manually using a replication user, physical replication slots, and WAL streaming.
+If you were setting up Postgres yourself, you could implement replication manually using a replication user, physical replication slots, and WAL streaming.
 This section below shows how that would work for educational purposes.

 ### Manual Replication